ridiculous/drg/README.md

 Pinning ignores gems that are fetched from somewhere other than rubygems.
 For example, gems listed with `:git`, `:github`, or `:path` will be ignored.

-There is also a `rake drg:pin:major` that does what you think.
+There is also a `rake drg:pin:major` which does what you think.

-This can be combined with `bundle update` to quickly update all gems to the latest patch level.
+This can be combined with `bundle update` to quickly update all gems to the latest patch or minor level.

 ### Updating Gems